ZhaoYilin/moha/docs/_sources/user_system.rst.txt

     mol,orb = IOSystem.from_file('h2o.xyz','sto-3g.nwchem')

+.. _Hamiltonian:

 Hamiltonian
 ===========
 The core mechanical quantities of a chemistry system is the Hamiltonian.
 Hamiltonian operator should include the kinetic energy and potential energy terms of all atomic nuclei and all electrons.
 It is generally assumed that the molecule is in a vacuum and adiabatic state in isolation.
 At this time, the interaction potential energy between the nucleus and the electron in the molecule is only related to distance from each other and time independent.
 Its expression is:

 .. math::
     \hat{H}= &-\sum^N_{i=1}\frac{\hbar^2}{2m_i}{\nabla}_i^2